ellysh/bash-programming-from-scratch/manuscript/package-manager.md

 pacman -Rs mingw-w64-x86_64-antiword
 ```

-Suppose that you have installed several new packages in your system.
+Suppose that you have installed several new packages on your system.
 After a while, maintainers compile new versions of these packages and push them to the repository.
 You want to get these new versions because of their features.
 The following command does that:
 {line-numbers: false, format: Bash}
 ```
 pacman -Syu
 ```

-This command updates all installed packages in your system to their actual versions in the repository.
+This command updates all installed packages on your system to their actual versions in the repository.

 We have considered the basic `pacman` commands.
 Other package managers work the same way.
 They follow the same algorithm as `pacman` when installing and removing packages.
 However, they have other command-line parameters.